fastify/fastify-reply-from/README.md

 ```

 ## Compatibility with @fastify/multipart
-`@fastify/reply-from` and [`@fastify/multipart`](https://github.com/fastify/fastify-multipart) should not be registered as sibling plugins nor should they be registered in plugins which have a parent-child relationship.`<br>` The two plugins are incompatible, in the sense that the behavior of `@fastify/reply-from` might not be the expected one when the above-mentioned conditions are not respected.`<br>` This is due to the fact that `@fastify/multipart` consumes the multipart content by parsing it, hence this content is not forwarded to the target service by `@fastify/reply-from`.`<br>`
+`@fastify/reply-from` and [`@fastify/multipart`](https://github.com/fastify/fastify-multipart) should not be registered as sibling plugins nor should they be registered in plugins that have a parent-child relationship.`<br>` The two plugins are incompatible, in the sense that the behavior of `@fastify/reply-from` might not be the expected one when the above-mentioned conditions are not respected.`<br>` This is due to the fact that `@fastify/multipart` consumes the multipart content by parsing it, hence this content is not forwarded to the target service by `@fastify/reply-from`.`<br>`
 However, the two plugins may be used within the same fastify instance, at the condition that they belong to disjoint branches of the fastify plugins hierarchy tree.

 ## Usage